Lithium-ion batteries

 store.

-which together weigh a whopping one half a tonne (1100 lb).
-Fully
+which together weighed a whopping one half a tonne (1100 lb) and held 53kWh of energy.

 Right: The batteries are in the large compartment you can see directly above the back wheel.